linguistic validation process

 Step 1: Forward Translation

-The first step in linguistic validation involves at least two independent translators who render the source material into the target language in a process called forward translation.
-Forward translations should be performed by experienced professional translators who are native language experts who also are specialists in the field of study (in fact, this should be true of all translators you hire).
-Your translators should be clinicians, doctors, psychiatrists, social workers or relevant established experts and not just individuals who are bilingual.
+The first step in linguistic validation is forward translation, where at least two independent translators convert the source material into the target language.
+These forward translations should be performed by experienced professional translators who are native speakers and subject-matter experts in the relevant field.

 Step 2: Reconciliation